HelloJahid/NID-Information-Extraction-using-Deep-Learning-/README.md

 ## Heuristic Algorithm
-Uasing sliding window algorithm object detection and text identification
+Using sliding window approach for object detection and text identification